-The FDA has approved the combination of ibrutinib and obinutuzumab for the first-line treatment of patients with chronic lymphocytic leukemia or small lymphocytic lymphoma.
+A supplemental new drug application has been filed for the combination of venetoclax and obinutuzumab for the treatment of patients with previously untreated chronic lymphocytic leukemia who also have coexisting medical conditions.